 In reality, nobody stands with you if they don’t agree with you.
 It’s as simple as that.
-No matter how right your character is at some point and how clearly they’re voicing out an opinion, it isn’t realistic if each and every secondary character agrees with them just because they’re the MCs.
-I love ice cream but I wouldn’t want a lactose intolerant friend of mine to eat along with me just because I’ve a strong opinion regarding a sweet creamy thing.
+No matter how right your character is at some point and how clearly they’re voicing out an opinion, it isn’t realistic if each and every secondary character agrees with them just because they’re the main characters.
+I love ice cream but I wouldn’t want a lactose intolerant friend of mine to eat along with me just because I have a strong opinion regarding a sweet, creamy thing.

-Your main character might be signing up for a candle march to show their anger against a latest issue but it isn’t necessary for their best friend to accompany them.
+Your main character might be signing up for a march to show their anger against a latest issue but it isn’t necessary for their best friend to accompany them.
 Maybe the best friend wants to stay at home and try raising the issue via social media.
-Like I already mentioned before, to each his own.
+Let them not be supported in full costume by those around them.

 Let them learn from others.

 For me, a good character learns over the story and develops into a better person.
 Having a strong opinion doesn’t always resonate with being a good human.
 Strong opinions can often be associated with an adamant person thereby reflecting negativity.
 Don’t make your character go overboard and be blinded; don’t let them constrict their minds to an extent where they aren’t willing to change their opinions about anything.
 Make your characters flexible enough to respect other opinions as long as those ‘opinions’ are not perpetuating hate or wrongdoings, because that’s what majority people should be and what better place to bring about a change than in a fictional world?